OCA/stock-logistics-request/stock_request_mrp/README.rst

 In case that the confirmation of the Stock Request results in an immediate Manufacturing Order, the user will be able to display the MO's from the Stock Request form view.

+Navigate to Stock Requests and create a new stock request.
+Upon confirmation of the stock request, the system will automatically generate the corresponding manufacturing order.
+View and manage the generated manufacturing orders directly from the stock request record or through Manufacturing.

 Known issues / Roadmap
 ======================